-Whether this means greeting a student at the airport to lessen the shock of arriving in a new culture, or making a better effort to encourage domestic students to befriend international counterparts, such tailored and individualised approaches are necessary to attract, and more importantly retain, overseas students.
+Whether this means greeting a student at the airport to ease the shock of arriving in a new culture, or making a better effort to encourage domestic students to befriend their international counterparts, such tailored approaches are necessary to attract, and more importantly retain, overseas students.

 Anna Esaki-Smith is editorial director for Education Intelligence, the British Council’s global higher education research service based in Hong Kong.